Car Trouble Again

 When I exit there’s drizzly rain coming down and I set off for Wheeling, West Virginia in the overcast gloom.
 This is my start point for a couple of days of scenic driving that will see me end up in Nashville.
 This short section of 80 miles or so today turns out to be a good drive despite the rain.
 I’d chosen a route off the beaten track, avoiding Interstates, so I would see the Ohio countryside.
 In some places I was almost on single track roads through forests: it was definitely a rural route and off the tourist trail.
 And all the better for that, driving over rolling hills, twisty roads, through forests and open fields equally, via small towns and villages, and seeing the folks out in the sticks.

 I really enjoyed the varied and interesting drive from Canton to Wheeling.
 Of course it would have been better in nice weather but at least the rain stopped soon after leaving Canton.
-I arrive at the Hampton Inn in Wheeling just after 5.30 pm and after check-in and chilling out for an hour or two, I walk across the street – literally – and into TJ’s Sports Bar & Grill.
-It’s very, very busy inside but manage to find a seat at the bar.
+It was just dull, overcast and cloudy.
+I arrive at the Hampton Inn in Wheeling just after 5.30 pm.
+After check-in and chilling out for an hour or two, I walk across the street – literally – and into TJ’s Sports Bar & Grill.
+It’s very, very busy inside but I manage to find a seat at the bar.
 I have a very good burger and fries plus a few beers.

 There are some huge TV screens on the walls plus a host of smaller ones showing everything that is on live sports-wise in the US that evening.
-The folks who come and go either side of me tonight are all with friends so talk to them and don’t bother to chat to me, and the bar ladies don’t fully engage either although they are pleasant enough.
+The folks who come and go either side of me tonight are all with friends so talk to them and don’t bother to chat to me.
+The bar ladies don’t fully engage either although they are pleasant enough.
 But I’m OK watching the sports and eventually decide to retire after another good day.
 To bed!